EchoAlice/Model-Danksharding/README.md

 polynomial at these x coordinates to recover the original file!

 **TO DO:**
-- Create CLI tool for users to send:
+- Create conditional statements for user input
-    1. String to be encoded
-    2. Number of Nodes in the network
-    3. Probability of a node to be down
+- Allow for any string of characters to be used as input

-- Make logic that requires user to specify number of nodes and storage >= nodes and storage necessary to reconstruct string
 - Incorperate encryption of data before sending it to nodes
-- Allow for files to be encoded
+- Allow small files to be encoded